-Our school has a Military Family & Youth Liaison on campus on Mondays and Wednesdays during regular school hours and as needed by appointment.
+Our school has a Military & Family Life Counseling on campus on Mondays and Wednesdays during regular school hours and as needed by appointment.
 Please call the school if you need to schedule an appointment.

-The Military Family and Youth Liaison (MFYL) acts as a communication link between the installation and the school district in order to ease the transition for the military students.
+The Military & Family Life Counseling (MFYL) acts as a communication link between the installation and the school district in order to ease the transition for the military students.
 The MFYL coordinated and supports efforts to: assess needs, build awareness of resources, and connect those with needs to support solutions.

-Diane Austin is on campus and available during regular school hours and by appointment, as needed.
+Diane Austin or Erica Butler are on campus and available during regular school hours and by appointment, as needed.
 Please call the school if you need to schedule an appointment.

 Professional school counselors are certified/licensed educators with a minimum of a Master’s degree in school counseling making them uniquely qualified to address students’ cognitive, socio-emotional and career development needs by implementing a comprehensive school counseling program.
 They also provide consultation, individual and group counseling, academic advisement.
 In addition, they provide prevention, crisis intervention, and conflict resolution.